misamae/bootstrap-daterangepicker/README.md

-# Date Range Picker for Bootstrap
+# Persian Date Range Picker for Bootstrap

 ![Improvely.com](http://i.imgur.com/LbAMf3D.png)

+THIS IS STILL EXPERIMENTAL WORK!

 This date range picker component for Bootstrap creates a dropdown menu from which a user can select a range of dates.
 I created it while building the UI for [Improvely](http://www.improvely.com),